Introduction

 Conformers and Rotamers

 Conformers are distinct minima on the potential energy surface that are separated by sufficiently low barriers, such that they can interconvert at a given temperature.
-Often, this occurs through torsional rotations around single bonds.
+Often, this occurs through torsions around single bonds.

-In this context, rotamers are defined as interconverting structures that can be represented as permutations of the atoms in a conformer [1].
-A simple example of this structures related by the rotation of a methyl group (–CH3) in an organic molecule.
-Somewhat less intuitively, the two chair structures of cyclohexane are also regarded as rotamers in this context, as their structures can be overlayed.
+In our context, rotamers are defined as interconverting structures that can be represented as permutations of the atoms in a conformer.
+A simple example of rotamers are the structures related by the rotation of a methyl group (–CH3) in an organic molecule.
+Somewhat less intuitively, the two chair structures of cyclohexane are also regarded as rotamers, as their structures can be superimposed.
+This definition was introduced by Grimme and co-workers in the context of automated NMR calculation, and differs from the definition of rotamers by IUPAC.
+See also the publication on the CREST software by Pracht and co-workers.

 Input